jdram62/NUber/README.md

 A RESTful webservice that allows users to interact with the app as Drivers or Riders.
-  - Specific functions for each type of user are in Controller.js files
+  - Specific functions for each type of user are in Controller.js files.

 Using Node.js for the runtime environment and MongoDB to store user information.

-Google Distance Matrix API for determining distances https://developers.google.com/maps/documentation/distance-matrix/overview
+Google Distance Matrix API for determining distances. https://developers.google.com/maps/documentation/distance-matrix/overview

-No User Interface is currently built, Postman is used for testing. https://www.postman.com/
+Postman is used for testing.
+https://www.postman.com/